 Looking for information about Canada's updated travel rules for international students?

 Immigration, Refugees and Citizenship Canada (IRCC) announced Friday, Oct.
-2, 2020, that international students with a valid, approved study permit are exempt from Canada’s travel restrictions and can travel to Canada on or after Tuesday, October 20, 2020.
-This exemption applies to all international students, regardless of where they are travelling from or when their study permit was approved.
+2, 2020, that international students with a valid, approved study permit and who will study at an approved DLI are exempt from Canada’s travel restrictions and can travel to Canada at this time.

 Are you a new or returning international student coming to Canada to study at Royal Roads?
 Welcome or welcome back.
 You are an important person in our learning community.
 We're delighted to have you learning with us and we're here to help you.

-Remember, when you arrive in Canada, the Quarantine Act requires you to self-isolate for 14 days.
+Remember, when you arrive in Canada, the Quarantine Act requires you to quarantine for 14 days.

-Please review the step-by-step information below to support your preparation for travel and self-isolation upon arrival.
+Please review the step-by-step information below to support your preparation for travel and quarantine upon arrival.

 If you develop symptoms of COVID-19 while travelling, you must tell the Canadian Border Services Agency officer this when you arrive in Canada.
 The officer will tell you what to do next.

-Here are 10 steps for you must take as you arrive in Canada, self-isolate and then study online at Royal Roads
+Here are 10 steps for you must take as you arrive in Canada, quarantine and then study online at Royal Roads:

 - Log in to Moodle and read the COVID-19 Travel Preparedness: Responsibilities for entry into Canada portal.
 Review all the documents so you are aware of all rules and guidelines and the supports available to you.
 If you can't find the portal on Moodle, email Student Services about your travel plans to Canada and ask to be added to the portal.

-- Find a place to self-isolate for 14 days upon arrival.
+- Find a place to quarantine for up to 14 days, following your required hotel stay.
 More info here.

-- Submit your Quarantine Plan to the Government of Canada.
-As of Nov.
-21, 2020, travellers arriving by air are required to use the ArriveCAN app, which you can find on the iPhone/App Store or Android/Google Play, before boarding the flight in their originating destination.
+- Submit your Quarantine Plan to the Government of Canada using the ArriveCAN app, which you can find on the iPhone/App Store or Android/Google Play, before departing to Canada.

-- Submit your BC Self-Isolation Plan to the Government of British Columbia.
+- Submit your BC Self-Quarantine Plan to the Government of British Columbia.

-- Submit your BC Self-Isolation Plan to Royal Roads via the Moodle portal: COVID-19 Travel Preparedness: Responsibilities for entry into Canada.
+- Submit your BC Self-Quarantine Plan to Royal Roads via the Moodle portal: COVID-19 Travel Preparedness: Responsibilities for entry into Canada.

-- Go to your self-isolation location.
-Take a taxi or private transportation.
+- Following a negative COVID-19 test, you may check out of your required hotel stay and travel to your self-isolation location Take a taxi or private transportation.
 Do not take public transit.